oroinc/documentation/user/back-office/marketing/web-catalogs/web-catalog-nav-tool-usecase.rst

 #.
 Click **Save**.

-   The block should now be displayed in the storefront homepage.
+   The block should now be displayed on the storefront homepage.

    .. image:: /user/img/marketing/web_catalogs/navigation_root/featured_menu_block_storefront.png
       :alt: A new frontend menu item added to the featured menu in the storefront

-   Clicking on the *Special Offers* block will redirect you to a dedicated page excluded from the main menu with the collection of items selected for the sale.
+   Clicking on the *Special Offers* block will redirect you to a dedicated page excluded from the main menu with the collection of items selected for sale.

    .. image:: /user/img/marketing/web_catalogs/navigation_root/storefront_product_collection.png
       :alt: Special offers page in the storefront